pausabe/cpl-app/wiki.md

     2. Copy the database into src/Assets/db/
     3. Update the version name and build number of the manifest (ending in 0, X.X.0)
     4. Change the channel name in eas.json with the build number
+    5. Create the channel (eas channel:create)
-    5. Build the project (ios -> ipa | android -> apk)
+    6. Build the project (ios -> ipa | android -> apk)
-    6. Upload the Builds into the stores
+    7. Upload the Builds into the stores
-    7. Push the code changes into master branch when releasing to production channels
+    8. Push the code changes into master branch when releasing to production channels

 # Clear Cache

     rm -rf node_modules
     npm cache clean --force
-    yarn cache clean
     npm install
-    rm -rf $TMPDIR/metro-cache